Metered-dose inhaler: Lifespan and replacement

 The deposition of the content of drug formulation on the canister surface can result in a shorter shelf life of an MDI inhaler.
 Applying a suitable surface coating to the components helps to extend this shelf life.
-Over the years a range of coating processes have been developed that can be applied to both the canister and valve to protect the contents from deposition and degradation.
+Over the years, various coating processes have been developed that can be applied to both the canister and valve to protect the contents from deposition and degradation.

-Gas plasma processing is an industrial technique that is carried out in a vacuum to coat the entire MDI inhaler and involves constant or pulsed excitation of gas by either Radio Frequency (RF) or microwave field to produce an energetic plasma.
-This coating ensures that the drug formulation does not stick to the interior wall of the MD inhaler and results in the patient receiving the prescribed dose of medication, whilst also extending the product's shelf-life.
+Gas plasma processing is an industrial technique carried out in a vacuum to coat the entire MDI inhaler.
+It involves constant or pulsed gas excitation by radio frequency (RF) or the microwave field to produce an energetic plasma.
+This coating ensures that the drug formulation does not stick to the interior wall of the MD inhaler and results in the patient receiving the prescribed dose of medication, extending the product's shelf-life.

-A metered dose inhaler contains enough medication for a certain number of actuations (or "puffs") which is printed on the canister.
+A metered dose inhaler contains enough medication for a certain number of actuations (or "puffs") printed on the canister.
 Even though the inhaler may continue to work beyond that number of uses, the amount of medication delivered may not be correct.
-It is important to keep track of the number of times an inhaler was used, so that it can be replaced after its recommended number of uses.
+It is important to keep track of the number of times an inhaler is used so that it can be replaced after its recommended number of uses.
 For this reason, several regulatory authorities have requested that manufacturers add a dose counter or dose indicator to the actuator.
 Several inhalation products are now sold with a dose counter-actuator.
 Depending on the manufacturer and the product, inhalers are sold as a complete unit or the individual canister as a refill prescription.

 Inhaler technique and use

-While MDIs are commonly used in the treatment of lung-based disorders, their use requires dexterity to complete the required sequential steps to achieve application of these devices.
-Incorrect completion of one or more steps in the use of an MDI can substantially reduce the delivery of the administrated medication and consequently its effectiveness and safety.
+While MDIs are commonly used in the treatment of lung-based disorders, their use requires dexterity to complete the required sequential steps to achieve the application of these devices.
+Incorrect completion of one or more steps in using an MDI can substantially reduce the delivery of the administered medication and, consequently, its effectiveness and safety.
 Numerous studies have demonstrated that between 50-100% of patients do not use their inhaler devices correctly, with patients often unaware that they are using their inhaled medication incorrectly.
 Incorrect inhaler technique has been associated with poorer outcomes.
-Incorrect maintenance and cleaning of metered dose inhalers is also an issue identified in many users, highlighting the need for clear guidance for patients prescribed MDIs.
+Incorrect maintenance and cleaning of metered dose inhalers is also an issue identified by many users, highlighting the need for clear guidance for patients prescribed MDIs.

 Propellants

-One of the most crucial components of a MDI is its propellant.
-The propellant provides the force to generate the aerosol cloud and is also the medium in which the active component must be suspended or dissolved.
-Propellants in MDIs typically make up more than 99% of the delivered dose, so it is the properties of the propellant that dominate more than any other individual factor.
-This is often overlooked in literature and in industry because so few propellants are used and their contribution is often taken for granted.
-Suitable propellants must pass a stringent set of criteria, they must:
+One of the most crucial components of an MDI is its propellant.
+The propellant provides the force to generate the aerosol cloud and is also the medium where the active component must be suspended or dissolved.
+Propellants in MDIs typically make up more than 99% of the delivered dose, so the properties of the propellant dominate more than any other individual factor.
+This is often overlooked in literature and in industry because so few propellants are used, and their contribution is often taken for granted.
+Suitable propellants must pass a stringent set of criteria, and they must: